lalicia/lalicia/README.md

 <br>
 🌱 I’m currently learning: code!
 I'm a School of Code Bootcamp 12 bootcamper, and I'm only 1000% intimidated at this point, 11 days before we begin :grin:
 <br>
 🤔 I’m looking for help with: probably most things.
-I'm just keepin' it real lol
+Just keepin' it real lol
 <br>